Cada integración de Cloud-to-cloud debe incluir un mecanismo para autenticar a los usuarios.

 - Verify that the

-matches the redirect URL provided by Google for your service.
+client_idmatches the Client ID you assigned to Google, and that theredirect_urimatches the redirect URL provided by Google for your service.
 These checks are important to prevent granting access to unintended or misconfigured client apps.
-If you support multiple OAuth 2.0 flows, also confirm that theresponse_type
+If you support multiple OAuth 2.0 flows, also confirm that theresponse_typeiscode. - Check if the user is signed in to your service.
+If the user isn't signed in, complete your service's sign-in or sign-up flow.

 - Generate an authorization code for Google to use to access your API.
 The authorization code can be any string value, but it must uniquely represent the user, the client the token is for, and the code's expiration time, and it must not be guessable.
 You typically issue authorization codes that expire after approximately 10 minutes.